 The parents' guide to what's in this TV show.

-Parents Need to Know
+What Parents Need to Know

-What's the story?
+What's the Story?

 DISCOVERY ATLAS is a beautifully crafted documentary series that transports viewers to distant lands and introduces them to the diverse cultures, rich heritages, and natural beauty of 20 of the world's amazing countries.
 The extensive project paints multi-dimensional portraits of life around the world by featuring in-depth interviews with real-life people who exemplify the cultural, recreational, and socio-economic diversity within each country.
 As the cameras capture the subjects' day-to-day lives, a narrator (usually a celebrity like James Spader, Russell Crowe, or Isabella Rossellini) discusses the historical events that have led to the citizens' current situations.
 For example, the installment that focuses on China introduces viewers to a billionaire entrepreneur, an aspiring Olympic gymnast, a kung fu master, and a rice-farming family, who through translators discuss their family lives, economics, and aspirations.
 Their diversity is testament to the challenges of the world's largest country, which struggles to maintain balance between its ancient history -- as explained throughout the show -- and its potential as a world leader in the near future.

-Families can talk about the various cultures portrayed in the series.
+Families can talk about the various cultures portrayed in Discovery Atlas.
 How are people's lives different in other countries?
 How are they similar?
 In what ways have the influences of other cultures affected the United States?